Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/how-to/_index.md

 title: Configure realms for consumers in {{site.konnect_short_name}}
 ---

-Starting in {{site.base_gateway]] 3.10.x, credentials that are stored centrally in {{site.konnect_short_name}} that are shared across multiple {{site.base_gateway}} can be validated by configuring `identity_realms` field in the Key Auth plugin.
-You can use these realms when you create [centrally managed consumers](/konnect/centralized-consumer-management/).
+Starting in {{site.base_gateway}} 3.10.x, you can authenticate [consumers that are managed centrally](/konnect/centralized-consumer-management/) in {{site.konnect_short_name}} by configuring the `identity_realms` field in the Key Auth plugin.
 A data plane can only reach out to realms in the same region as they are deployed.

 Add the `identity_realms` field as shown below: